-Many AMBER project members are research-driven institutions, and achieving high scientific impact is very much at the heart of the project.
+Many of the proposers of AMBER are research driven institutions, and achieving high scientific impact is very much at the heart of this project.
 Outputs of AMBER need to be scientifically sound and accepted by peers if they are going to achieve societal impact.
-Thus, AMBER has produced a series of high impact peer-reviewed publications underpinned by several standard operating procedures in relation to (1) data mining and modelling, (2) development of citizen science, (3) ecosystem service valuation, and (4) adaptive barrier management.
-AMBER peer-reviewed publications are available at https://amber.international/peer-reviewed-publications/.
-With these high-quality peer-reviewed publications and standards operating procedures, the AMBER project will set a precedent and pave the way for future projects working on adaptive barrier management.
+Thus, AMBER aims to produce a series of high impact peer-reviewed publications underpinned by several standard operating procedures in relation to (1) data mining and modelling, (2) development of citizen science, (3) ecosystem service valuation, and (4) adaptive barrier management.
+With these high-quality peer-reviewed publications and standards operating procedures, the AMBER project will set a precedent and pave the way for future projects working on adaptive barrier management